Analytics Comparison – Most Popular Web Analytics Tools in 2021

 New Relic

-New Relic One's goal is to consolidate all relevant software data in a single place and make it more readily analyzable.
+New Relic One's goal is to consolidate all relevant software data and make it easier to analyze.
 As with the web analytic solutions above, this includes page or program requests, but also the system's stability and reliability.
-This "system health" can then be combined with end-user behavior and performance to provide a more complete picture.
+"System health" can then be combined with end-user behavior and performance to provide a more complete picture.

-Thanks to the integration of visual elements, the newly developed New Relic Navigator should make evaluating your site as easy as possible.
+Thanks to the integration of visual elements, New Relic's Navigator should make evaluating your site as easy as possible.

 New Relic One helps site owners monitor their "system health".

-One significant advantage of the tool is that it is available for a variety of different platforms.
+One significant advantage the tool has is its availability across a variety of different platforms.
 New Relic also relies on open-source software, making it relatively easy to adapt it to additional systems.

 All the same, the large number of features also means that you'll be provided with a considerable amount of data, which can be tedious or difficult to analyze.
-A free version is offered, but the limitations of this quickly become clear even for smaller projects.
+A free version is available, but its limitations become clear even for smaller projects.
 For professional users, there aren't many ways around a paid subscription.

 Open-source